UBC-MDS/ssg_pymeans/README.md

 - [k-means in sklearn](http://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html)

 `ssg_pymeans` is intended to help understand the fundamentals of k-means and variants.
-Contributors are encouraged to build advacned features on top of this base k-means package.
+Contributors are encouraged to build advanced features on top of this base k-means package.